olillevik/skatteetaten.github.io/OpenShift/index.md

 These pages on GitHub is the home of the initiative to open source the platform that runs part of the TNTA's digital tax and customs services; the Aurora OpenShift Platform.

 This document will describe what the Aurora OpenShift Platform is and how it came to be.
-It will also cover our development process; how we use the platform to build and deploy our applications, and our guidelines and requirements to applications using the platform.
+It will also cover how we are organized for developing software and our development process - including how we use the platform to build and deploy our applications, and our guidelines and requirements to applications using the platform.

 ## A Short History